-We paused in our discussion when another squadron of jets flew into to make more of a mess of the jungle across from our former position down by the river.
+We paused in our discussion when another squadron of jets flew into to make of a mess of the jungle across from our former position down by the river.
 The extra five hundred meters from the explosions made all the difference in the world.
 The explosions still thundered and reverberated, making conversation impossible, but they didn’t induce terror or cause any of us to burrow as deep into the jungle floor as we could get.
-Both Sandy’s still flew in huge circles, looking for more stray victims, but apparently not finding them.
-At least not finding them by firing their 20mm cannons.
+Both Sandys still flew in huge circles, looking for more stray victims, but apparently not finding them, at least not finding them, at least not by firing their 20mm cannons.

 “So you lost Casey,” the Gunny said, glancing behind me at Jurgens and Sugar Daddy.

 “You sent him out with me,” I replied.

 “You led the patrol, Junior,” Jurgens whispered, his voice barely audible.

 I didn’t like having my back to Jurgens and Sugar Daddy, so I stood up and stretched.
 I moved in front of the Gunny until I was between where Fusner and Zippo sat.
 I turned and squatted down, facing the Gunny to my left and Sugar Daddy and Jurgens to my right.
 Only members of my own scout team were behind me.
 I presumed Nguyen was there but wasn’t certain.
 If he wasn’t there I knew that he was back in the jungle watching from afar.